goreflect/gostructor/README.md

 ## Plan of upgrading
 0.8:
+1. Adding support file store fetching
+0.9:
 1. adding support key\value store backends (with callback)
 2. adding support config server fetching content like Spring Cloud Config Server

-0.9:
+1.0:
-    1. adding support uint types
+1. adding support uint types (done 0.6.6)
-    2. change transition dependencies like go-yaml, lfjson by native map[interface{}]interface{}
+2. change transition dependencies like go-yaml, lfjson by native map[string]interface{}\string

+## Ideas for future

+1. Live watching for contract by git (maybe mechanism for watching changes like do it spring)
+2. CodeGen plugin for protoc for generating models with predefined tags

 ### Tags

 - [x] cf_hocon - setup value for this field from hocon
 - [x] cf_default - setup default value for this field
 - [x] cf_env - setup value from env variable by name in this tag
-- [x] cf_yaml - setup value for this field from yaml (version > 0.6)
+- [x] cf_yaml - setup value for this field from yaml
-- [x] cf_json - setup value for this field from json (version > 0.5)
+- [x] cf_json - setup value for this field from json
 - [ ] cf_ini - setup value for this field from ini (version > 0.7)
 - [ ] cf_toml - setup value for this field from toml (version > 0.7)
 - [ ] cf_server_file - setup value from configuration server like spring cloud config server or others (version>0.8)
-- [ ] cf_server_kv - setup value from configuration key\value store (version > 0.8)
+- [ ] cf_server_kv - setup value from configuration key\value store (version > 0.9)
 - [x] cf_vault - setup secret for this field from hashi corp vault

 ## Running configuring by smart variant

-For Run configuration by smart variant autostart analysing of using tags. library will start configuring  your structure by pipeline with all founded tags.
+For Run configuration by smart variant autostart analysing of using tags.
+Library will start configuring  your structure by pipeline with all founded tags.

 ```go
 type Test struct {